Cristiaaannn/Cristiaaannn/README.md

 #### 🌟 Professional Statement:

 At the dawn of my career, I am committed to continuous learning, driven by a passion for creating meaningful solutions.
-Eager to contribute my skills and knowledge to innovative projects in the dynamic field of embedded systems.
+Eager to contribute my skills and knowledge to innovative projects.